-At the discretion of the Speaker, committee hearings are regularly scheduled for the 2nd and 4th Wednesdays of the legislative calendar, commencing at 9 a.m. in Room 126 of the State Capitol.
-Five members of the committee shall constitute a quorum.
-If there is no quorum present by 9:30 a.m., the meeting may be adjourned and the committee will not meet again until the following regular hearing date.
+At the discretion of the Speaker, committee hearings are regularly scheduled for the 2nd and 4th Wednesdays of the legislative calendar, commencing at 9 a.m. in Room 437 of the State Capitol.
+Seven members of the committee shall constitute a quorum.